 Over the last decade, the resources sector has contributed a great deal to Australia’s economic growth.
-Though the mining boom has slowed down considerably, casting a gloom over the country’s economy, experts are of the opinion that the tourism sector is all set to take the place of the resources sector.
-This means that the decline of the mining sector may not impact the economic growth as has been predicted.
+Though the mining boom has slowed down considerably, casting gloom over the country’s economy, experts are of the opinion that the tourism sector is all set to take the place of the resources sector.
+This means that the decline of the mining sector may not impact economic growth as has been predicted.

 According to data released by Tourism Australia, $32.5 billion, a new record, was spent by visitors to Australia during the 12-month period up to March 2015, recording an increase of $2.9 billion from last year.
-On year-over-year basis, the number of visitors increased 8% to 6.5 million and the nights spent rose 7% to 231 million.
+On a year-over-year basis, the number of visitors increased 8% to 6.5 million and the nights spent rose 7% to 231 million.

 Australians may be worried about the stock market fluctuations in China and its impact on the nation’s economy, but droves of Chinese tourists are visiting Australia contributing to the tourism sector’s growth.
 Currently, Australia's largest inbound market is China with their contribution to the money spent by foreign visitors increasing to $6.4 billion in 2015 from $1.5 billion in 2006, a 20% increase in nearly 10 years.

 The economic growth that China has witnessed over the last decade has created a middle-class segment that has the capability to spare money for overseas travel.
 Investment in key sporting events and the opening of new direct airline routes between the countries have also resulted in more Chinese traveling to Australia.
 Celebration of Chinese New Year and the hosting of international sporting events like ICC Cricket World Cup and AFC Asian Cup in 2015 also attracted Chinese travelers in large numbers.

 The influx of domestic and international visitors was beneficial to hotels.
 Occupancy in Melbourne hotels jumped as much as 20%.
 Room shortage was also experienced during weekends across the host destinations.